 Discuss your needs with our team and let us help you find the perfect set of frames and lenses.

 Considerations In Choosing Which Pair Is Right For You

-1. How many and what kind of glasses do you need to fit your lifestyle?
-Make sure to select proper size, shape, color, bridge width and temple length when selecting frames.
+How many and what kind of glasses do you need to fit your lifestyle?
+Make sure to select proper size, shape, color, bridge width, and temple length when choosing frames.
 A proper fit is almost more important than how the frames look.